If you’re an athlete, you know the importance of recovery and the frustration of muscle soreness that limits your performance.

 What precautions should be taken with magnesium supplementation?

 Side effects are rare when recommended dosages are followed.
-However, you may experience:
+However, you might experience:

-- A slightly laxative effect (especially with magnesium citrate)
+- A slight laxative effect (especially with magnesium citrate)

-- Slight drowsiness (if taken in the evening, which can be an advantage)
+- Mild drowsiness (if taken in the evening, which can be an advantage)

 Important contraindications

-Be particularly vigilant if you are in one of these cases:
+Be particularly cautious if you are in one of these cases:

 - Severe kidney problems